Scandal (TV series): Season 4

 After the passing of a close friend, Olivia returns to D.C. and is shocked by the state of OPA.
 The first half of the season focuses on Jake's arrest for the death of Jerry Grant after Rowan forces Tom (Brian Letscher) to name Jake as the operator.
 Rowan continues to try to make everyone believe Jake is guilty, which inspires Olivia to find out the truth for herself.
 After forcing Tom to reveal Rowan as his operator, Fitz, Jake, and Olivia make a plan to arrest Rowan.
 Unfortunately, the plan fails, causing Rowan to shut down B613 and start eliminating B613 agents.
 Olivia tries to kill Rowan when she confronts him, but he manages to flee.
 Abby (Darby Stanchfield) is now the White House Press Secretary, and is struggling with gaining the respect of Cyrus and Fitz, because they choose to demean her by calling her "Red" instead of Abby.
 Later in the season, Abby finds herself stressed even more by the presence of her abusive ex-husband, who has been nominated for Virginia state senator, and she enlists Leo Bergen (Paul Adelstein) to help ruin his campaign.
 Quinn has stayed in contact with both Abby and Huck, in addition to trying to find Olivia.

 Mellie struggles with the death of her son, Jerry.
 She finally comes to terms with her loss after finding out that Jerry was murdered due to being deliberately exposed to bacterial meningitis rather than contracting the disease naturally, and she chooses to form an alliance with Elizabeth North (Portia de Rossi).
 Later, after having an affair with him, Mellie discovers the true nature of Nichols, who threatens to tell the press about their affair.
 In the season finale, members of a grand jury gathered by David for the B613 case were killed after the initial hearing.
 OPA and David begin investigating the scene, and realized that Rowan was responsible.
 He also blackmailed Mellie into giving the names of the members, causing her to feel responsible.
 Cyrus later finds out the truth, but decides not to tell Fitz.
-After seeking advice from Maya (Khandi Alexander), Olivia and Jake decides to reveal B613 to the CIA, but it backfires.
+After seeking advice from Maya (Khandi Alexander), Olivia and Jake decide to reveal B613 to the CIA, but the move backfires.
 They later came up with a plan to frame Rowan for embezzlement of the funds at the museum he is working at, having him imprisoned.
 Later, Fitz finds out the truth about what Mellie and Cyrus had done; he orders them to leave the White House.
 Elizabeth then takes Cyrus' place as the chief of staff.
 In the last scene, he reunites with Olivia.